-Students are terminated or dismissed for failure to meet the academic and degree requirements as outlined under the academic standing guidelines.

-Students who have been terminated or dismissed will be notified in writing of the change in their status by the Office of Academic Affairs and Compliance.
-If a student is eligible to appeal the academic action, the termination/dismissal letter will note this.
+Students are terminated or dismissed for failing to meet the academic and degree requirements outlined under the academic standing guidelines.
+Students are notified in writing of the change in their status by the Office of Academic Affairs and Compliance.
+If a student is eligible to appeal to the SCS Academic Council for a return to study, the termination or dismissal letter will note this.